angusbean/weather-check/README.md

 - [OpenWeatherMap] for weather information (openweathermap.org)
 - [Chi] for router and middleware (github.com/go-chi/chi)

+Requires:
+- Redis for as Key Value store

 Directions:
 1) Create an acount and generate a valid OpenWeatherMap API token
 2) Clone the repo